tizenorg/platform.upstream.nodejs/doc/api/child_process.markdown

 ### child.disconnect()

-To close the IPC connection between parent and child use the `child.disconnect()` method.
-This allows the child to exit gracefully since there is no IPC channel keeping it alive.
-When calling this method the `disconnect` event will be emitted in both parent and child, and the `connected` flag will be set to `false`.
-Please note that you can also call `process.disconnect()` in the child process.
+Close the IPC channel between parent and child, allowing the child to exit gracefully once there are no other connections keeping it alive.
+After calling this method the `.connected` flag will be set to `false` in both the parent and child, and it is no longer possible to send messages.

+The 'disconnect' event will be emitted when there are no messages in the process of being received, most likely immediately.

+Note that you can also call `process.disconnect()` in the child process.

 ## child_process.spawn(command, [args], [options])